-A more robust and general-purpose approach is to use synchronizer tokens [2].
+A more robust and general-purpose approach is to use synchronizer tokens [Foua].
 Synchronizer tokens are values generated by cryptographic random number generators, so that they are difficult to guess.
-Once generated for a session, they are embedded in all HTML documents generated throughout the session, and typically placed in invisible forms so that each time the user submits a request from the page, the synchronizer token is included as a URI parameter to the server.
-The server then checks to ensure that the token matches the one for the user's session before sending a response.
-These can be understood as a form of application-specific cookie that is only sent in requests that come from valid pages in the target domain, rather than being included in all requests to the corresponding origin.
+Once generated for a session, they are embedded in all HTML form generated throughout the session, and typically placed in invisible forms so that each time the user submits a request from the page, the synchronizer token is included as a URL parameter to the server.
+This can be accomplished by including a hidden input tag in a form: